CesiumGS/3d-tiles/TileFormats/Batched3DModel/README.md

 ### Coordinate reference system (CRS)

-3D Tiles local coordinate systems use a right-handed 3-axis (x, y, z) Cartesian coordinate system; that is, the cross product of _x_ and _y_ yields _z_.
-3D Tiles defines the _z_ axis as up for local Cartesian coordinate systems.

-By default, vertex positions of the embedded glTF are defined according to a right-handed coordinate system where the _y_-axis is up, but vertex positions may be defined in a coordinate system where the _z_axis is up by specifying the [`CESIUM_z_up` glTF extension](TODO) in the embedded glTF (see [tile content coordinate systems](../../README.md#tile-content-coordinate-systems)).
+By default embedded glTFs use a right handed coordinate system where the _y_-axis is up.
+For consistency with the _z_-up coordinate system of 3D Tiles, glTF must be transformed at runtime or optionally use the [`CESIUM_z_up` glTF extension](TODO).
+See [tile content coordinate systems](../../README.md#tile-content-coordinate-systems) for more details.

 Vertex positions may be defined relative-to-center for high-precision rendering, see [Precisions, Precisions](http://help.agi.com/AGIComponents/html/BlogPrecisionsPrecisions.htm).
-If defined, `RTC_CENTER` specifies the center position and all vertex positions are treated as relative to this value.
-The center position provided for `RTC_CENTER` is defined according to a coordinate system where the _z_-axis is up.
+If defined, `RTC_CENTER` specifies the center position that all vertex positions are relative to after any coordinate system transformations have been applied.

 ## File extension and MIME type